 Your Car Battery:

 Without the battery to give electricity to your car, the car will not start.
-Here’s some information about batteries to help you understand why it won’t start, and what you can do to prevent being put in that situation.
+Here’s some information about batteries to help you understand what it does, and what you can do to prevent issues that may arise:

 Your car battery uses chemicals to provide the energy necessary to power your car, just like normal batteries.
 This electricity goes to places like the starter.
 It keeps the flow of electricity constant as well, so it can keep the engine running.